amygao9/Spendrs/README.md

 ## Frontend-web

 navigate to the frontend-web folder

+run `npm install` to install packages and dependencies

 run `npm start` to get the development server going

 ## Backend